‘A post-colonial spy story, full of intrigue and passion.’

 I’m astonished that few people I’ve spoken to seem to notice these errant r’s, or, when the mistake is pointed out, care.
 But I do, which is, I suppose one of the burdens that we sad scholars of linguistics carry.
 For years I’ve struggled to answer the question ‘what’s the use of linguistics’ at cocktail parties, and I’m beginning to think that it’s to keep dentists in business.

-Now, if I’ve sparked your interest in linguistics, have a look at my latest novel Cairo Mon Amour, which has no pirates in it whatsoever and actually has nothing to do with linguistics
+Now, if I’ve sparked your interest in linguistics, have a look at my latest novel The Sunset Assassin, which has no pirates in it whatsoever and actually has nothing to do with linguistics.

 In case you missed my November giveaway of Cairo Mon Amour paperbacks, my publisher Austin Macauley Publishers Ltd is running a giveaway in December.
 Click here to enter and get the chance to win one of five free paperbacks!